karatelabs/karate/karate-core/README.md

 ## `driver.emulateDevice()`
 Emulating a device is supported natively only by type: `chrome`.
 You need to call a method on the `driver` object directly:

-Below example has the width, height and userAgent of Iphone X.
+The example below has the width, height and userAgent for iPhone X.

 ```cucumber
   And driver.emulateDevice(375, 812, 'Mozilla/5.0 (iPhone; CPU iPhone OS 13_2_3 like Mac OS X) AppleWebKit/605.1.15 (KHTML, like Gecko) Version/13.0.3 Mobile/15E148 Safari/604.1')
 ```

 ## Using `multipart file`
 This is the recommended, browser-agnostic approach that uses Karate's core-competency as an HTTP API client i.e. [`multipart file`](https://github.com/intuit/karate#multipart-file).